past12am/MathIR/README.md

 ## Download Dataset and ColBERT checkpoints

-To download the dataset, checkpoints and indexes got to TODO where you find the directories
+To download the dataset, checkpoints and indexes got to https://drive.google.com/drive/folders/15jWaEAD85A5DTr3CA_rPhNvoOHo8Uhak?usp=sharing where you find the directories
 ```
     ARQMathAgg/
     ColBERTCheckpoints/